720kb/ndm/README.md

 ###FAQ
 **_Is ndm stable?_**

-The first releases are not granted to be very stable.
+The first releases are not guaranteed to be very stable, some problem/bug may happen.

 Just give it time, have some patience and, if you would, please contribute by forking, PR and/or creating issues, your help is always appreciated.